Bolu Babalola: Love in Colour

 Babalola's debut anthology, Love in Colour, was published in 2020 by Headline Publishing Group.
 The collection of short stories "remixes ancient love stories from Asia, Greece, and around Africa for a new audience", including pre-colonial Yoruba stories, Orisha traditions, and Ancient Soninke tales.
 She stated that she hopes the book is a "step towards decolonizing tropes of love".
 Babalola changed many of the stories to make the female characters more empowered, and to demonstrate consent and love without suffering.
 She has said that its important to her to write about and for Black women, stating: "you're used to seeing white women play [romantic archetypes].
 They're fun girls, independent, they have their own minds and they have access to their own iteration of romance.
 Why don't we have that?"

 Love in Colour was featured on 13 November 2020 as "book of the week" of BBC2's book club programme Between the Covers, hosted by Sara Cox.
 Fellow writers Candice Carty-Williams, David Nicholls, and Meg Cabot have praised Love in Colour, with Babalola saying "That's when it felt real...
 Meg Cabot who I adored growing up, who I still adore, loves the book… That's the moment when it sunk in."
 The anthology has been translated into Dutch, German and Portuguese (Brazil).

 Honey & Spice

 In August 2020, Babalola began teasing her next novel, "a collegiate rom-com set in an Afro-Caribbean Society in a UK university, where enemies become friends and eventually lovers".
 In January 2021, it was announced she had signed a deal with Headline Review for Honey & Spice, as well as another untitled project.
 William Morrow and Company acquired the North America rights.
 Honey & Spice was published in summer 2022.

+The sequel to Honey & Spice, Sweet Heat, was published in fall 2025.
+A film adaptation is in development at Working Title Films.